NixOS/rfcs/rfcs/0137-nix-language-version.md

    </details>

 1. The language version for Nix expressions is denoted in special syntax, at the beginning of a parse unit.
+   A parse unit is any text stream, e.g. a file or string.

    <details><summary>Arguments</summary>